DRAGNLabs/injectable-alignment-model/README.md

 The tokenizer being used utilizes sentencepiece.
 By default, sentencepiece uses -1 as the id for padding tokens, meaning padding is disabled by default.
 This causes problems if you want to use a padding token.
 To add a new token representing padding, you can run `add_tokens.py` after putting the string `<pad>` into the special_tokens list; this should already be present.
 The new tokenizer will have the additional padding token.
 Then, in `tokenizer.py`, ensure that `pad_id` in the tokenizer class is set to the string you defined for padding, rather than the SentencePieceProcessor `pad_id`.

 ## Tokenizing data
-TODO: this part needs to be cleaned up

-To tokenize raw data, see `Training/tokenizer/tokenizer.py`.
+To tokenize data, see `Training/tokenizer/tokenizer.py`.
 This file can be ran as a script.
-It will tokenize the given data files defined within.
+It will tokenize the given data files as defined in the config yaml file, according to the tokenizer path given.
+There is a slurm script, ```tokenize_data.sh``` that can be run for long jobs.

 ## Training a Rocket Llama

-In `run.py`, import and use the appropriately defined config.
-A Llama class can then be built and used.
+The `run.py` takes as an argument a path to a config yaml file.
+There is a slurm script, ```run_train.sh``` that calls this script.
+Edit the slurm script to use your config file, and training will begin when ran.

 TODO: what if you wanted to load it pretrained?